Trains to PeterboroughGet the cheapest fares to Peterborough with our split ticket search

 Cheap Trains to Peterborough

 "Peterborough and its region have an important place in the history of Britain and the modern city continues to grow in importance and in the correct way.
-Visit Peterborough, you will find a heritage city, an environment city, an event city and a modern exciting cosmopolitan place.”
+Visit Peterborough; you will find a heritage city, an environment city, an event city and a modern exciting cosmopolitan place.”
 Visit Peterborough

-Tip 2: Make sure you don't pay booking fees
+Tip 2: Don't pay booking fees

-Tip 4: Choose to travel on less popular trains
+Tip 4: Travel on quieter trains

 The Two Together railcard allows two adults to save 1/3 on most fares when they travel together.

 The Family and Friends Railcard provides 60% off fares for children and 1/3 off adult fares for up to four children and four adults.

 The senior railcard offers the same discount, but at a reduced cost of £70 for three years.

 Disabled passengers are eligible for savings on their train tickets with the Disabled Persons Railcard - £30 a year with 1/3 off most tickets.